 The spare handset must be an unlicensed WL3 to move the licenses to the spare handset.
-To check that the handset is unlicensed, press #34# in idle mode and select "License".
+To check that the handset is unlicensed, press \#34# in idle mode and select "License".
 Only WL3 must be displayed here.

-- 1 Place the broken handset in the Desktop Programmer (DP1) cradle. - 2 Open the WinPDM. - 3 Make sure that the broken handset is saved in the WinPDM.
+- 1. Place the broken handset in the Desktop Programmer (DP1) cradle. - 2.
+Open the WinPDM. - 3.
+Make sure that the broken handset is saved in the WinPDM.
 In the Numbers tab, a saved handset has the symbol ✓ in the Saved column.
-If not, right-click the handset and select "Save" in order to transfer the settings to the spare handset later on. - 4 Place an unlicensed spare handset () in the Desktop Programmer (DP1) cradle. - 5 Run the template with the basic network settings containing (see 4.5 Configure a Handset with a Template on page 13): - Network settings1 (located under Network > Network A, B, C, or D) - VoIP settings2 (located under VoIP)
+If not, right-click the handset and select "Save" in order to transfer the settings to the spare handset later on. - 4.
+Place an unlicensed spare handset () in the Desktop Programmer (DP1) cradle. - 5.
+Run the template with the basic network settings containing (see Chapter 4.5: Configure a Handset with a Template on page 32): - Network settings (located under Network > Network A, B, C, or D):